CrunchyData/postgres-operator/docs/content/tutorial/customize-cluster.md

 [sidecar Containers](https://kubernetes.io/docs/concepts/workloads/pods/#how-pods-manage-multiple-containers)
 for your PostgreSQL instance and pgBouncer Pods.

-To use the custom sidecar features, currently in `Alpha`, you will need to enable them via the PGO
+To use the custom sidecar features, you will need to enable them via the PGO
 [feature gate](https://kubernetes.io/docs/reference/command-line-tools-reference/feature-gates/).